JJNod88/jjn-pp2-tbc/README.md

     ### JavaScript:
     * JavaScript has been used for the sites interactiveness, enabling the game.
     * The variables have been primarily stored as Const and Lets where appropriate as best practice.
 These variables are then used throughout the functions
-        * Functions and Variables were all named approriately, giving obvious meaning to each
+        * Functions and Variables were all named appropriately, giving obvious meaning to each
     * Clear and informative comments has been added to every variable and function.
 This is absolutely vital both for my use but also any future developers who may want to copy / work on the game.
-These comments also acted as information and drivers for me as I built the site using JavaScripy.
+These comments also acted as information and drivers for me as I built the site using JavaScript.
 It acted as reminders for me
-        * Effective use of // and /** depending on the depth of comments neccessary
+        * Effective use of // and /** depending on the depth of comments necessary
-    * A DomContentLoader event listener was added to ensure any functionality was active once the dom had loaded, to reduce and remove any user / site errors.
+    * A DomContentLoader event listener was added to ensure any functionality was active once the dom had loaded, to reduce and remove any user / site errors

 ## 4. Skeleton Plane
-* Balsamiq Wireframes were used to for the initial structure, design and conent of the Site.
+* Balsamiq Wireframes were used to for the initial structure, design and content of the Site.

-<details><summary>Balmsamiq Wireframes</summary>
+<details><summary>Balsamiq Wireframes</summary>

 ### Desktop